Covaxin™ Vaccine 2023

 On November 8, 2022, Ocugen announced enrollment was completed, and Covaxin dosing continues in the immuno-bridging and broadening Phase 2/3 clinical trial.
 No safety concerns have been identified, and efficacy is being continuously monitored.
 Top-line data is expected in early 2023.

-On January 9, 2023, Ocugen announced positive results from the Phase 2/3, observer-blind, immuno-bridging, and broadening clinical study of COVAXIN™ (NCT05258669).
+On January 9, 2023, Ocugen announced positive results from the Phase 2/3, observer-blind, immuno-bridging, and broadening the clinical study of COVAXIN™ (NCT05258669).
 The study met both co-primary endpoints with robust immune responses, and COVAXIN™ was found to be well-tolerated in vaccine-naïve individuals and individuals previously vaccinated with mRNA vaccines in the U.S., with no vaccine-related serious adverse events, thrombotic events, or cases of myocarditis or pericarditis.

-Covaxin Boosters
+Covaxin Vaccine Boosters

-The companies announced results from a study conducted at Emory University on January 12, 2022, demonstrating that sera from people who received a booster dose of candidate vaccine COVAXIN six months after getting a primary two-dose series neutralized SARS-CoV-2 coronavirus variants.
+The companies announced results from a study conducted at Emory University on January 12, 2022, demonstrating sera from people who received a booster dose of candidate vaccine COVAXIN six months after getting a primary two-dose series neutralized SARS-CoV-2 coronavirus variants.
 A previous, non-peer-reviewed study published on January 8, 2022, found participants receiving a booster dose six months after the second dose of COVAXIN™ saw a significant increase (>10-fold across Alpha, Beta, Delta, and Delta Plus variants) in neutralizing titers compared to baseline at six months.

 A non-peer-reviewed research paper announced on March 9, 2022, that despite a weakening in antibody response after six months, those in the heterologous study group who were given one dose of Covishield and a second dose of Covaxin six weeks apart showed a better immune response than people who were given either Covishield or Covaxin as both doses.